 NetCentrics was founded by two friends in 1995 who were convinced that computer systems and networks would drive the future of information technology.
 Within a few years of our founding, our teams were designing and installing one of the first computer networks deployed in the Pentagon.
 Over the past 20 years we’ve grown by building an incredible culture for our employees and by delivering only the highest quality work for and with our customers.

 We’ve grown as demand for computer technologies and integrated systems has grown.
 Our teams were there on 9/11, restoring operations at HQDA within a day after the attack, for which three of our employees won a Commander’s citation.
 Our teams led the massive EITSD system consolidation at WHS, and played a leadership role in the consolidation of EITSD and ITA into the first Joint Service Provider.
 Our teams built and managed computer network defense and cybersecurity solutions for multiple agencies.
+Within the JSP we’ve led the transition to platform services and virtualization.
 Through our history we’ve been known for our ability to say “yes”, to get the tough jobs done on time and on budget, and for our excellent customer service.

 This means we are constantly working to serve the armed forces, but also a wide range of government agencies, which provide programs and services that meet the needs of all our citizens.

-Our management team has one important task: sustaining and building on a culture that has led to over 20 years of sustained growth and client delight.
-We strive to identify the best people, develop them and help them achieve their goals.
+Our management team has one important task: sustaining and building on a culture that has led to over 20 years of sustained growth and exceeding customer expectations.
+We strive to identify the best people, inspire them to deliver the best service and help them achieve their personal and professional goals.

-Cyndi has more than 20 years of experience in information technology strategy, program management, strategic planning and process improvement.
+Cynthia has more than 20 years of experience in information technology strategy, program management, strategic planning and process improvement.
 In her more than 13 years with NetCentrics, she has helped oversee the company’s growth into the leading provider of information technology consulting.
-Prior to NetCentrics, she was the principle at American Management Systems (AMG), and before that, served as an information management specialist with the United States government.
+Prior to NetCentrics, she was a principal at American Management Systems (AMS), and before that, served as an information management specialist with the United States government.

 Jim brings 35 years’ experience in the Research & Development and IT fields in contributing to NetCentrics’s technical leadership.
 Jim has extensive experience supporting DoD and Federal Government customers.
 Since the late 1990s, Jim has primarily supported our Dept. of Defense clients within the Pentagon reservation.
 Jim was Program Manager for the US Army Information Technology Agency (ITA) Data Center from its inception through early 2012.
 Jim was instrumental in ITA’s recovery following the 2001 9/11 attacks, and led the data center’s recovery to full operational services.
 For his efforts, Jim received the Outstanding Civilian Service Award, which is the third-highest award within the Department of the Army which can be bestowed on a private citizen.
 Following his leadership of the ITA Data Center, Jim became Program Manager for the Enterprise Information Technology Services Directorate (EITSD) Data Center, the Pentagon’s second largest data center.